johannschopplich/apiful/docs/cookbook/typed-nitro-client.md

 # Typed Client for Nitro Servers

-[Nitro](https://nitro.unjs.io) is great for building web servers with everything you need and deploying them wherever you want.
-This guide will show you how to setup a typed client for your Nitro server quickly.
+[Nitro](https://nitro.unjs.io) is excellent for building web servers with everything you need and deploying them wherever you want.
+This guide shows you how to set up a fully typed client for your Nitro server quickly.

-For this guide, we will use the [APIful CLI](/guide/cli) to transform the OpenAPI schema into type definitions and [`createClient`](/reference/create-client) with [`OpenAPIBuilder`](/extensions/openapi) to instantiate a typed client.
+We will use the [APIful CLI](/guide/cli) to transform the OpenAPI schema into type definitions and [`createClient`](/reference/create-client) with [`OpenAPIBuilder`](/extensions/openapi) to instantiate a typed client.

-> [!NOTE]
-> This requires [Nitro](https://nitro.unjs.io) v2.10+, which supports a public `/_openapi.json` route to expose the OpenAPI schema.

 ## 1️⃣ Enable OpenAPI Schema in Nitro